An Independent Quebec......Why?

 Is it a case of cutting off your province to spite your country?

-Have you seen the television programme that doesn’t believe in moving into another house, but would rather move the house to another location?
-Massive Moves, is the name of the programme, and in it, homes are moved over bridges, through cities, and over lakes.
+Have you seen the television program that doesn’t believe in moving into another house, but would rather move the house to another location?
+Massive Moves, is the name of the program, and in it, homes are moved over bridges, through cities, and over lakes.
 Soon, these same movers may have a gargantuan job to do; they may have to move a Canadian Province across an ocean.

-The Province in question is Quebec, and if its citizens vote for separation, Pauline Marois, may just get in touch with Massive Moves to see if the company can squeeze the province out through the Gulf of St. Lawrence, and across the Atlantic, into the Bay of Biscay, and snuggle up to France’s west coast.
+The Province in question is Quebec, and if its citizens vote for separation, the Province's Premiere may just get in touch with Massive Moves to see if the company can squeeze the province out through the Gulf of St. Lawrence, and across the Atlantic, into the Bay of Biscay, and snuggle up to France’s west coast.
 Being 3 times the size of France, it would look ungainly at first, but it would reduce the width of the Atlantic Ocean by a respectable amount.

 Pauline Marois, the Premier of Quebec and a leader of the Parti Quebecois, has one goal in mind – to detach Quebec from Canada.